abhishek-kumar-code/Redfish_Public/Specification.md

 #### Schema Documents

-Individual resources are defined as entity types within a Odata Schema representation of the Redfish Schema according to [OData-Schema](#OData-CSDL).
+Individual resources are defined as entity types within an OData Schema representation of the Redfish Schema according to [OData-Schema](#OData-CSDL).
 The representation may include annotations to facilitate automatic generation of JSON Schema representation of the Redfish Schema capable of validating JSON payloads.

-The outer element of the Odata Schema representation document shall be the `Edmx` element, and shall have a `Version` attribute with a value of "4.0".
+The outer element of the OData Schema representation document shall be the `Edmx` element, and shall have a `Version` attribute with a value of "4.0".

 ~~~xml
 <edmx:Edmx xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx" Version="4.0">